usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 particular, it uses the **basemap** mapping package, which is disappearing in favor of **cartopy**.

 See :meth:`shakemap.coremods.mapping` for more details.
+See the configuration file *products.conf* for information on configuring the **mapping** module.

 raster
 ```````